igordejanovic/parglare/docs/grammar.md

   output. `False` by default.

 - **re_flags** - regex flags used for regex recognizers.
 See Python `re` module.
-  By default flags is set to `re.MULTILINE`.
+  By default, flags are set to `re.MULTILINE|re.VERBOSE`.

 - **ignore_case** - By default parsing is case sensitive.
 Set this param to `True` for case-insensitive parsing.